 In fact, we have a feeling that some of our own clients who are reading this will wince a bit with the following example.
 When you start dipping your toes in the marketing waters, you’ll soon find yourself swarmed with sharks promising you the world for a slice of your marketing budget.

 One of the best examples of this, is print advertising.
-Some magazine or local discounts publication who waltzes in practically guaranteeing you leads if you only commit to a year of ads at $1,000+ per month.
+Some magazine or local discounts publication who waltzes in practically guaranteeing you leads.
+If you only commit to a year of ads at $1,000+ per month.
 Be honest, how many of you reading this just nodded your head because you either heard this pitch or fell victim to it?